Cintas Co. (NASDAQ:CTAS) Shares Sold by MainStreet Investment Advisors LLC

-MainStreet Investment Advisors LLC trimmed its position in Cintas Co.
-(NASDAQ:CTAS) by 8.0% in the 4th quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The fund owned 5,233 shares of the business services provider’s stock after selling 458 shares during the quarter.
-MainStreet Investment Advisors LLC’s holdings in Cintas were worth $1,849,000 as of its most recent SEC filing.
+MainStreet Investment Advisors LLC lowered its stake in shares of Cintas Co.
+(NASDAQ:CTAS) by 8.0% during the fourth quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The institutional investor owned 5,233 shares of the business services provider’s stock after selling 458 shares during the period.
+MainStreet Investment Advisors LLC’s holdings in Cintas were worth $1,849,000 as of its most recent filing with the Securities and Exchange Commission.

-Several other institutional investors have also recently added to or reduced their stakes in the stock.
-Welch & Forbes LLC raised its stake in shares of Cintas by 3.6% during the 4th quarter.
-Welch & Forbes LLC now owns 47,938 shares of the business services provider’s stock valued at $16,945,000 after buying an additional 1,665 shares during the last quarter.
-Reik & CO.
-LLC grew its stake in shares of Cintas by 1.2% during the 4th quarter.
-Reik & CO.
-LLC now owns 59,536 shares of the business services provider’s stock worth $21,043,000 after purchasing an additional 680 shares during the period.
-Point72 Asset Management L.P. purchased a new position in shares of Cintas during the 3rd quarter valued at approximately $4,830,000.
-Aperio Group LLC lifted its stake in shares of Cintas by 2.2% in the 4th quarter.
-Aperio Group LLC now owns 51,852 shares of the business services provider’s stock valued at $18,327,000 after purchasing an additional 1,095 shares during the period.
-Finally, Brinker Capital Investments LLC boosted its holdings in Cintas by 398.9% during the third quarter.
-Brinker Capital Investments LLC now owns 15,415 shares of the business services provider’s stock worth $5,131,000 after buying an additional 12,325 shares in the last quarter.
-64.08% of the stock is owned by hedge funds and other institutional investors.
+Several other hedge funds also recently bought and sold shares of the company.
+Prestige Wealth Management Group LLC raised its position in Cintas by 44.7% during the third quarter.
+Prestige Wealth Management Group LLC now owns 123 shares of the business services provider’s stock worth $41,000 after acquiring an additional 38 shares during the last quarter.
+JustInvest LLC purchased a new position in Cintas during the third quarter worth $313,000.
+Xponance Inc. raised its holdings in shares of Cintas by 1.2% in the third quarter.
+Xponance Inc. now owns 11,633 shares of the business services provider’s stock worth $3,872,000 after acquiring an additional 138 shares during the last quarter.
+Colonial Trust Advisors boosted its stake in shares of Cintas by 4.4% during the third quarter.
+Colonial Trust Advisors now owns 13,481 shares of the business services provider’s stock valued at $4,487,000 after acquiring an additional 569 shares during the last quarter.
+Finally, State of Michigan Retirement System increased its position in Cintas by 3.3% during the 3rd quarter.
+State of Michigan Retirement System now owns 22,221 shares of the business services provider’s stock worth $7,396,000 after purchasing an additional 700 shares in the last quarter.
+Institutional investors own 64.08% of the company’s stock.

-Several equities analysts have recently weighed in on CTAS shares.
-William Blair upgraded Cintas from a “market perform” rating to an “outperform” rating in a research report on Tuesday, February 16th.
-Barclays raised their target price on shares of Cintas from $380.00 to $405.00 and gave the stock an “overweight” rating in a research note on Tuesday, December 8th.
-Stifel Nicolaus upped their price target on Cintas from $323.00 to $365.00 and gave the company a “hold” rating in a research report on Wednesday, December 23rd.
-Northcoast Research reaffirmed a “neutral” rating on shares of Cintas in a report on Wednesday, December 23rd.
-Finally, Royal Bank of Canada boosted their price objective on Cintas from $360.00 to $405.00 and gave the stock an “outperform” rating in a research note on Wednesday, December 23rd.
-They noted that the move was a valuation call.
-One research analyst has rated the stock with a sell rating, seven have assigned a hold rating and five have issued a buy rating to the company’s stock.
-Cintas presently has a consensus rating of “Hold” and an average target price of $313.40.
+A number of equities research analysts have recently commented on the stock.
+Stifel Nicolaus lifted their price target on shares of Cintas from $323.00 to $365.00 and gave the stock a “hold” rating in a report on Wednesday, December 23rd.
+Barclays increased their target price on Cintas from $380.00 to $405.00 and gave the stock an “overweight” rating in a research report on Tuesday, December 8th.
+Northcoast Research reaffirmed a “neutral” rating on shares of Cintas in a research report on Wednesday, December 23rd.
+Morgan Stanley raised shares of Cintas from an “underweight” rating to an “equal weight” rating and boosted their price objective for the company from $261.00 to $324.00 in a research note on Wednesday, January 6th.
+Finally, William Blair upgraded shares of Cintas from a “market perform” rating to an “outperform” rating in a research note on Tuesday, February 16th.
+One research analyst has rated the stock with a sell rating, seven have given a hold rating and five have given a buy rating to the company’s stock.
+The stock presently has an average rating of “Hold” and an average price target of $313.40.

 Cintas (NASDAQ:CTAS) last issued its quarterly earnings results on Monday, December 21st.
-The business services provider reported $2.62 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $2.18 by $0.44.
-The company had revenue of $1.76 billion for the quarter, compared to analyst estimates of $1.75 billion.
-Cintas had a net margin of 13.90% and a return on equity of 28.02%.
-The business’s revenue for the quarter was down 4.7% compared to the same quarter last year.
-During the same period in the prior year, the firm earned $2.27 earnings per share.
-On average, sell-side analysts expect that Cintas Co. will post 9.49 EPS for the current fiscal year.
+The business services provider reported $2.62 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $2.18 by $0.44.
+The firm had revenue of $1.76 billion during the quarter, compared to analyst estimates of $1.75 billion.
+Cintas had a return on equity of 28.02% and a net margin of 13.90%.
+The firm’s quarterly revenue was down 4.7% on a year-over-year basis.
+During the same period last year, the company posted $2.27 EPS.
+Sell-side analysts anticipate that Cintas Co. will post 9.49 earnings per share for the current fiscal year.

-The business also recently disclosed a quarterly dividend, which will be paid on Monday, March 15th.
-Stockholders of record on Monday, February 15th will be given a dividend of $0.75 per share.
-The ex-dividend date is Thursday, February 11th.
-This represents a $3.00 dividend on an annualized basis and a dividend yield of 0.89%.
-This is a positive change from Cintas’s previous quarterly dividend of $0.70.
-Cintas’s dividend payout ratio is currently 36.99%.
+The firm also recently declared a quarterly dividend, which will be paid on Monday, March 15th.
+Shareholders of record on Monday, February 15th will be issued a $0.75 dividend.
+This represents a $3.00 dividend on an annualized basis and a yield of 0.89%.
+This is an increase from Cintas’s previous quarterly dividend of $0.70.
+The ex-dividend date of this dividend is Thursday, February 11th.
+Cintas’s dividend payout ratio is presently 36.99%.

 About Cintas